Iztapalapa: Transportation

+In August 2021, Iztapalapa opened the Cablebús Line 2, a cable car system thats runs through the borough, and goes above the Sierra de Santa Catarina volcanoes and Iztapalapa homes that have painted murals on the roofs.

+The cable car system is 10.6 kilometers, making it one of the largest cable car networks in all of Latin America.

 Demographics

 With a population of 1,815,768 as of the 2010 census, Iztapalapa is the most populous and fastest growing borough in Mexico City.
 It is also the most populous locality (localidad) in Mexico, larger than Ecatepec de Morelos or Guadalajara.
 Until the mid-20th century, the area was rural, but migration into the borough began in the 1970s as this is the only area with significant land that could be developed.
 From 1970 to 1980, it accounted for 54.3% of the city's population increase.
 From 1980 to 1990, Iztapalapa gained 341,988, more than 1.6 times that of the rest of the city.
 Most of the migration came from families leaving the center of the city, but more importantly many migrants from other parts of Mexico into the city settled in the relatively cheap Iztapalapa.
 In the last decades, the population increase of the borough has accounted for 83% of the population growth of Mexico City.
 Today, the population of the borough accounts for over 20.5% of Federal District’s total.
 The population growth has slowed somewhat, but at its peak in the 1990s, it was over 100%.
 This population growth has spurred the location of most of the city's housing projects of the last decades in this area.
 The borough's population is still expected to increase at a rate of 0.77%.
 While migration into the borough is significant, there is very little migration out into other parts of Mexico or abroad.

 Most of the borough's residents are poor to middle class, with a very large percentage of youth.
 Just over 42% of the population is considered to be socioeconomically marginalized, meaning there are fully or partially excluded from social and/or municipal services of one type or another.
 While this is not the highest level of all the boroughs, since Iztapalapa has the highest population by a significant margin, most of the city's marginalized are here with just under 9% of Mexico City's total.
 The population between 0 and 19 years of age represents about 40% of the total.
 Next are those between 20 and 34, who account for about 29% of the total.
 A large percentage of the population of the borough is under 15 at 36.4%, with only 7.6% over 50.